metzzo/mancala/README.md

 ## How to create a new Agent?

 We will develop an agent that will always return the most left selectable slot on the board.
+You do not have to use the steps described here.

+The gist of this tutorial is basically: Add the jar files of the "libs" folder in this repository as a dependency, create an agent implementing the *MancalaAgent* interface, select the main class as *at.pwd.boardgame.Main* and add the full classname as a command line argument.
+To load the agent in any instance export it as a normal jar file.

-Tested IDEs include Eclipse () or IntelliJ IDEA (2017.5), other configurations should work too.
+The following instructions have been tested with Eclipse (Oxygen) or IntelliJ IDEA (2017.5) on Windows 10 64bit, other configurations should work too.

 ### Using IntelliJ